Best Things To Do with NYC Kids: October GoList

-Now get your calendars ready!
-Here are the top 12 things to do with kids in New York City this October, four of which are FREE.
+Get your calendars ready!
+Here are the top 15 things to do with kids in New York City this October, five of which are FREE.

 Blessing of the Animals and Feast of Saint Francis — Morningside Heights

 A celebration for animal lovers of all faiths.
 Bring your four- (or two- or no-) legged friends to the Cathedral Church of St. John the Divine in honor of St. Francis Day.
 Watch a procession of exotic animals, including alpacas, tortoises, bees and a camel, head into the church (usually around noon), and then hit the Pulpit Green to get your pets blessed starting at 1pm.
 There will also be a fair with dancing, face painting, vegetarian food and other activities.
 Note: Advance passes for the 11am service are already gone, but a few will be distributed that morning on a first-come, first-served basis.
 But it's more fun and less stressful to just hang outside and watch the animal parade.
 FREE

 The Batmobile from the classic '60s Batman TV series at the New-York Historical Society's Superheroes in Gotham.
 (Photo: George Barris Kustom City, Batmobile, No. 3, 1966 from the collection of Dr. Stewart Berkowitz.)

 Superheroes in Gotham Opening Weekend — Upper West Side

 Friday, October 9-Monday, October 12